-Non compliant end-face geometry and contamination are the leading causes for erratic optical test results in the field and are responsible for wasted time and effort in trouble-shooting optical fibre cabling.
-These issues translate to low first pass yield on acceptance testing of installed fibre cabling channels.
+Non compliant end-face geometry and contamination are the leading causes for erratic optical test results in the field and are responsible for wasted time and effort in trouble-shooting optical fiber cabling.
+These issues translate to low first pass yield on acceptance testing of installed fiber cabling channels.
 Faced with time constraints, installers will sometimes retest until they achieve a passing result.
 Unless the non-compliant jumpers are replaced, they pose a risk of unacceptably high insertion loss for the channel on "day two".
 Another problem is that contamination can act as a virus that is transferred onto reference jumpers and the equipment interface.
 Even if the infected jumper is replaced, the damage is done.

 There are several tests required as part of industry standard specifications for mechanical reliability.
 Mechanical reliability parameters include Flex Testing, Torsion Testing, Pull Testing, Cable Retention, Impact Testing, Vibration Testing, Durability and Transmission with an Applied Load.
-These mechanical tests verify that a fibre jumper can endure the installation and maintenance performed in a typical fibre optic network, and that they can dependably withstand the internal stresses imposed by spring loaded physical contact over time under in a variety of environmental conditions.
+These mechanical tests verify that a fiber jumper can endure the installation and maintenance performed in a typical fiber optic network, and that they can dependably withstand the internal stresses imposed by spring loaded physical contact over time under in a variety of environmental conditions.
 Mechanical tests performed on each assembly were Cable Pull, Flex, Torsion and Retention.